David Moreira: Sporting CP

+Gil Vicente

+On 7 July 2026, Moreira signed a three-season contract with Gil Vicente.

 International career

 Born in Portugal, Moreira's father was born in São Tomé and Príncipe and his mother is from Timor-Leste; his paternal grandfather is from Cape Verde.
 Moreira holds dual Portuguese-Cape Verdean citizenship.
 On 18 March 2025, he was called up to the Cape Verde national team for a set of 2026 FIFA World Cup qualification matches.
 He debuted with Cape Verde in a friendly 1–1 tie with Malaysia on 29 May 2025 in Kuala Lumpur.